 Though we’ve been making Annelies for a few years now, it’s never actually gotten the chance to turn two until now.
 So we figured we’d celebrate by throwing Annelies a birthday party.

-Like any good birthday party, this one needed to have ice cream.
-And considering Annelies’ profile of butterscotch, cocoa, and hazelnut, a thought came to us: what if, for Annelies’ second birthday, we made Annelies ice cream?
+Like any good birthday party, this one needed to have ice cream, a custom cake, and Personalized Balloons!
+Considering Annelies’ profile of butterscotch, cocoa, and hazelnut, a thought came to us: what if, for Annelies’ second birthday, we made Annelies ice cream?
 Reader, that’s exactly what we did.
 Well, not us per say.
-We know cheese, but we don’t claim to know ice cream in the same way.
+We know the cheese, but we don’t claim to know ice cream in the same way.
 There are others who do, though, like our friends at OddFellows Ice Cream Co. in Brooklyn.
 So we told them our idea, and they dreamed up a recipe.
 It’s sublimely rich and creamy, with that unmistakable Annelies taste.
 Frankly no ice cream is quite like this, but after trying it you’ll wish that more were.

 Why stop there, though?
 We love this cheese so much that a bowl of ice cream simply does not feel a sufficient way to celebrate it.
 After all, it took Annelies several years to turn two.
 This is quite a feat.
 One deserving of something like a one-of-a-kind sundae.
 And that’s just what we made: an Annelies sundae with fig jam, candied walnuts, and peppered whipped cream.
 It is decadent.
 It is indulgent.
 It is splendid.